rust-lang/compiler-team/content/procedures/crates.md

 ### When can a third-party crate be added as a compiler dependency?
 It is desirable that a third-party crate being included in the compiler is well-maintained and that, where possible, a compiler team member is added as a maintainer.
-You should consulting with the rest of the compiler team before making this decision.
+You should consult with the rest of the compiler team before making this decision.

 ### What about third-party dependencies to out-of-tree crates?